Abdur-Rafay-AR/plant-disease-classifier/README.md

 source .venv/bin/activate
 ```

-4. Install dependencies:
+5. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

 ## 📖 Usage

+1. **Important**: Ensure you have downloaded the model file as described in the installation steps above.

-1. Run the Streamlit application:
+2. Run the Streamlit application:
 ```bash
 streamlit run app.py
 ```

-2. Open your web browser and navigate to `http://localhost:8501`
+3. Open your web browser and navigate to `http://localhost:8501`

-3. Upload a leaf image using the file uploader
+4. Upload a leaf image using the file uploader

-4. View the prediction results with confidence scores
+5. View the prediction results with confidence scores

 ## 🗂️ Project Structure